 Subscriptions available through the Philosophy Documentation Center

-Papers should be submitted to Richard Polt, firstname.lastname@example.org.
+Papers, letters, and replies to articles should be e-mailed to editor Richard Polt, firstname.lastname@example.org.

 We also publish reviews of selected books that are pertinent to Heidegger scholarship.
 Interested authors, publishers, and reviewers are invited to contact book review editor Christopher Merwin (email@example.com).

 Note: Gatherings is sponsored by the Heidegger Circle, but is separate from the yearly Circle meeting and its Proceedings.
 Papers presented at the meeting will normally be included in that year's Proceedings, which are made available to members only.
 Papers presented at the meeting will not automatically be considered for Gatherings, but they may be submitted.
 Authors of papers submitted to Gatherings do not have to be Heidegger Circle members, and papers do not have to have been presented at the Circle meeting.